pixeltris/USharp/README.md

 # Features

 - Hotreload
-- .NET Framework and mono support
+- .NET Framework, .NET Core and Mono support
-- Debugging in Visual Studio with both C# and C++ (when using the .NET runtime)
+- Dynamically switch between the .NET Framework and Mono runtimes for an improved debugging / runtime experience without having to reopen the editor

 # Plugin Setup